UCL-Biosciences/Auto-Prot/README.md

 ## 🚀 Quick Start
 ### Branches
-`stable` branch is the most tested and show work reliably.
+`stable` branch is the most tested and should work reliably.
 If not, please let me know!
 It would be best to quick start using that branch. `staging` has new features that haven't been fully tested.
 Other branches are for developing new features.

 ### Prerequisites
 - [Python 3.8+](https://www.python.org/downloads/)